Alfresco/alfresco-sdk/README.md

 ## Reporting Issues and Community Support
 Report issues (and contribute!) [here](https://github.com/Alfresco/alfresco-sdk/issues?milestone=1&state=open).
 You can also join the [Alfresco list on Google Groups](https://groups.google.com/forum/#!forum/maven-alfresco) or join us on the [IRC Channel](http://chat.alfresco.com/).

-## Support for Alfresco Enterprise Customers and Partners
+## Alfresco Enterprise Customers and Partners Support
-If you are an Alfresco Customer please check the [SDK Support status](http://www.alfresco.com/services/subscription/technical-support/product-support-status) for the version you are using and the (Compatibily Matrix)[http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html] for the SDK / Alfresco compatibility.
+If you are an Alfresco Customer please check the [SDK Support status](http://www.alfresco.com/services/subscription/technical-support/product-support-status) for the version you are using and the [Compatibily Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) for the SDK / Alfresco compatibility.
 If your version is in Limited or Full Support, you can raise issues via the [Support Portal](http://support.alfresco.com).

 ## Maven repositories